Opening up Facebook this morning, and this scene hits me like a thin wall of glass..and I’m lonely for this exquisite chaos. It is her room.

 Quieting the mind takes concentration, and diligence.

-Although it’s been four years, five in September that I bid farewell until next time to my beloved daughter, learning to live, cope, survive, and yes even thrive through grief, is an ongoing process.
+Although it’s been four years, five in September that I bade farewell until next time to my beloved daughter, learning to live, cope, survive, and yes even thrive through grief, is an ongoing learning process.

 The world feels as if it exists over there somewhere, and you live in another dimension of reality.